jerryjames2025/AI-Traffic-Analyzer-Pro-v11.0-Final-Portfolio-Release/README.md

 ├── uploaded_videos/
 └── outputs/

-▶️ How to Run
+#▶️ How to Run
-Run the dashboard
+-Run the dashboard
-cd dashboard
+-cd dashboard
-streamlit run app.py
+-streamlit run app.py

 Then open the local Streamlit URL shown in the terminal.